-Our hope is that after an initial adjustment period, participants will progress through the program with few to no problems.
-It is expected that the first several weeks on the job may be challenging and stressful, especially considering many participants are not using their native language.
-If there is a major illness or emergency or if a participant is arrested, we notify you so that you may inform the participant’s family or emergency contact of the situation.
+We hope that after an initial adjustment period, participants will progress through the program with few to no problems.
+If there is a major illness or emergency or if a participant is arrested, we will notify you so that you may inform the participant’s family or emergency contact of the situation.

 Though rare, there are occasions when participants are problematic in the workplace, thus resulting in program termination.
 You will be notified in such situations, and we ask for your assistance in communicating with participants to resolve any issues that may arise as a result of the termination.
 If we feel participants should not be placed with other employers, we ask for your support in ensuring they make the proper arrangements to return home.

-If an employer is not following the training plan, a participant is not being supervised or trained, or a participant feels he or she is a victim of any sort of discrimination or abuse, InterExchange needs to be notified immediately so that we can speak with the employer or remove the participant from the environment if necessary.
+If an employer is not following the training plan, a participant is not being supervised or trained, or a participant feels they are a victim of any sort of discrimination or abuse, InterExchange needs to be notified immediately so that we can speak with the employer or remove the participant from the environment if necessary.

 Participants whose positions are terminated or who need to leave their positions for a valid reason may find a new position and submit a Change of Host application within 30 days of terminating the original training.
-Participants must request an application from InterExchange and provide an explanation regarding why the Change of Host is necessary.
+Participants must request an application from InterExchange and explain why the Change of Host is necessary.

 Participants may not begin an internship or training program with a new host company until a Change of Host application has been submitted and approved by InterExchange.
 If participants leave their positions without contacting InterExchange, we will terminate their programs, and they will be required to leave the United States immediately.

 Cultural exchange occurs when people gain a more in-depth understanding and knowledge about another country, its culture, customs, and day-to-day practices through person-to-person contact.
-Our participants as well as our hosts embrace this aspect of InterExchange programs and understand its importance whether they’re part of a seasonal business, a host family, or a professional environment.
+To help participants explore different cultural activities while in the U.S., we’ve developed a comprehensive state-by-state online resource.